 Secondary Vehicle Towing Capacity

-While Class C rigs are great because you don’t have to tow them like travel trailers, you may have the desire to tow a regular car with your Class C. Depending on the model, many Class C rigs can tow the average small car, and potentially more!
+While Class C rigs are great because you don’t have to tow them like travel trailers, you may have the desire to pull a regular car with your Class C. Depending on the model, many Class C rigs can tow the average small car, and potentially more!

-While it often requires an additional purchase of a specialized hitch, most Class C’s can tow your car so that you don’t have to worry about driving your rig everywhere while you’re camping.
+While it often requires an additional purchase of a specialized hitch, most Class Cs can tow your car so you don’t have to worry about driving your rig everywhere while you’re camping.
 It’s something to consider, especially if you would like to leave your rig at camp and see the sights in a more maneuverable vehicle.

 The only thing to keep in mind is how heavy your conventional car is, and what the towing capacity is on the Class C you’re considering.
-You never want to tow something heavier than your Class C’s towing capacity, but thankfully these numbers are readily available from your rig’s manufacturer.
+You never want to tow something heavier than your Class Cs towing capacity, but thankfully these numbers are readily available from your rig’s manufacturer.

-It would make sense that most families of five will want this as an option when they go RVing so that they can easily leave an RV parked and take their family car on nearby outings.
+It would make sense that most families of five will want this as an option when they go RVing so they can easily leave an RV parked and take their family car on nearby outings.
 It will make everyone more comfortable and the roads are much easier to navigate when the entire family is in a car they know and love rather than a bulky RV!

-Perks and Amenities for Both Adults and Kids
+Perks And Amenities For Both Adults And Kids

-While ultimately the grown ups are paying for the RV, it may be important to you to purchase a Class C with the kiddos in mind.
+While ultimately the grown-ups are paying for the RV, it may be important to you to purchase a Class C with the kiddos in mind.
 Some Class Cs are more suited for kids than others, and some of the added perks for them will make them feel special!

 From bunk beds to low windows to well-placed electrical outlets for your teen’s devices, your Class C could come equipped with more amenities made for kids than you think.
-On the flipside, some Class Cs may have the perfect blend of perks for both adults and children.
+On the flip side, some Class Cs may have the perfect blend of perks for both adults and children.

 Looking for a well-equipped kitchen or outdoor grill?
 What about a Bluetooth sound system?
 Keeping an eye out for rigs that suit both parents and children will ensure a good time is had by all!